USAA® Secured American Express® Card: Builds credit and carries interesting perks

 Low value: Lacks a welcome offer and ongoing rewards

-The USAA Secured American Express doesn’t offer a welcome bonus or other introductory offers, which is common with secured credit cards.
+The USAA Secured American Express doesn’t offer a welcome bonus or other introductory offers.

 Some secured cards come with sign-up bonuses, and while a short-term offer shouldn’t be the priority, these bonuses sometimes come without any added costs.
-However, even cards that lack welcome offers may come with rewards but the USAA Secured Amex doesn’t have ongoing cash back, points or miles.
+There are also more than a few secured cards on the market that offer rewards, but the USAA Secured Amex doesn’t have ongoing cash back, points or miles.

 Security deposit: High minimum deposit requirement

 This card requires a minimum security deposit of $250 to get started, which is $50 higher than the $200 requirement on many other cards.
-Although this may not seem like a substantial difference, some cardholders may struggle to balance everyday expenses and $250 may not be feasible for some people.
+Although this may not seem like a substantial difference, some cardholders may struggle to balance everyday expenses and find this extra $50 a dealbreaker.
 However, this higher deposit also means you’ll benefit from a higher credit limit when you open your card account, so it’ll provide some flexibility when you take your credit utilization ratio into consideration.

 Membership: Exclusive to USAA members